 QWidget, the common base class of all Qt widgets.

-pip install pyqtgraph
+$ python -m pip install pyqtgraph

-QMainWindow as normal.
+QMainWindow as usual.

 Qt Creator — Select MainWindow for widget type